hyungsok/VolleyImageLoader/README.md

 # Introduction to VolleyImageLoader Library

-How to use Volley ImageLoader instance before you must ApiVolleyImage.init(Context) call.
+- How to use Volley ImageLoader instance before you must ApiVolleyImage.init(Context) call.

-[ Volley Image loader ]

-## Add More API than NetworkImageView
+> Add More API than NetworkImageView
 ```java
 VolleyImageView image = new VolleyImageView(Context)
 image.setBitmapConfig(Config.ARGB_8888);